 Peter Hay Golf Course is the only nine-hole par-3 layout open to the public on the Monterey Peninsula.
 For beginners, it’s a fantastic introduction to golf in Pebble Beach, full of fun shots (none longer than 105 yards) and sweeping views overlooking Stillwater Cove.
 For buddy groups, a round around Peter Hay is the perfect way to unwind and settle any scores, or dial in that short game ahead of an important rematch.

 Since 1957, Peter Hay has been conveniently located across the street from Pebble Beach Golf Links.
 You can check in at the first-tee kiosk, where clubs, balls, drinks and snacks are also available.
-You green fee includes unlimited golf for the day, while children 12 and under can play free when you book one of our Family Explorers Packages.
+You green fee includes unlimited golf for the day.

 Enjoy the latest photos and videos our guests are sharing during their round at Peter Hay!